atkins126/JetLua/README.md

-# JetLua
+# JetLua&trade;
-JetLua is a Lua SDK for Delphi to allow easy integration for Lua scripting inside your Delphi application.
+An SDK to allow easy integration of Lua scripting inside your Delphi applications